LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Experiment and Analysis

 \section{Experiment and Analysis}

-Based on the three core challenges identified in our introduction, we design the LLMEval-3 evaluation framework.
+Based on the three core challenges identified in our introduction, we design the LLMEval-Fair evaluation framework.
 In this section, we systematically investigate three critical research questions that arise from these challenges: